Altium-Designer-addons/scripts-libraries/Scripts - PCB/MoveAPdesignators2/README.md

 ## Known Issues
 - none known at this time

+## Planned Features
+- Add an "Auto" option, maybe using `Function  PrimPrimDistance(APrimitive1 : IPCB_Primitive; APrimitive2 : IPCB_Primitive) : Integer;` to find shortest distance to pads or silkscreen?
+- Add interactive autopositioner mode that will let you click on a component, then click in one of 8 cardinal directions to set autoposition to that direction, optionally rotated to match component (hold Shift?)

 # Changelog
 - 2022-11-28 - Ver 2.0 : Initial release based on MoveAPdesignators scrip Ver 1.2; uses new string justification settings and fixed bug with designator not actually moving coords; added presets and restore last used values
 - 2022-11-28 - Ver 2.01 : fixed justification for rotated strings (approximated to nearest 90° rotation)